custom-components/pyscript/docs/reference.rst

 data has its native type.

 When the ``@event_trigger`` occurs, those same variables are passed as keyword arguments to the function in case it needs them.
+Additional keyword parameters can be specified by setting the optional ``kwargs`` argument to a ``dict`` with the keywords and values.

 The ``event_type`` could be a user-defined string, or it could be one of the built-in events.
 You can access the names of those events by importing from ``homeassistant.const``, eg: